dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-04.md

 ## Lab scenario

-- Overview of Vulnerability Management Dashboard: Participants will gain familiarity with the Vulnerability Management Dashboard.
+- **Overview of Vulnerability Management Dashboard**: Participants will gain familiarity with the Vulnerability Management Dashboard.
 Understanding how to navigate and interpret the dashboard for effective vulnerability assessment is a key focus.

-- Security Recommendations: The lab guides participants in accessing and utilizing security recommendations within the Vulnerability Management Dashboard.
+- **Security Recommendations**: The lab guides participants in accessing and utilizing security recommendations within the Vulnerability Management Dashboard.
 Participants will learn how to prioritize and implement recommended security measures to address identified vulnerabilities.

 ## Lab objectives